benweier/Themr/readme.md

 # Features
 * Full compatibility with Sublime Text 2 and 3.
+* Allows themes to be favorited for even faster access.
 * Automatically loads all available `.sublime-theme` files, including those found inside `.sublime-package` files.
 No need to restart Sublime Text or initiate a reload!

 # Author's Note